Ajmeer-007/Diabetes-Prediction-Model/README.md

 Diabetes Prediction API
 This project is a Flask-based API for predicting diabetes using machine learning.
-The model is trained using Support Vector Machines (SVM) and can predict whether a person has diabetes based on their medical data.
+The model is trained using random forest (RF) and can predict whether a person has diabetes based on their medical data.

 🚀 Features
 Accepts JSON input via a POST request

-Uses a pre-trained SVM model
+Uses a pre-trained RF model

 Returns prediction results (1 = Diabetes, 0 = No Diabetes)